Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 A couple follow-up questions can unlock even more valuable, and future-oriented, insights including their understanding of and perspective on what success looks like, and how you could play a role in supporting them as their manager.

-## Do you expect the main responsibilities for this position to change in the next six months to a year?
+## Do You Expect the Main Responsibilities for This Position to Change in the next Six Months to a Year?

 ### Who to Ask:
 Manager